EcologyR/Bloomers/README.md

 <!-- [![CodeFactor](https://www.codefactor.io/repository/github/ecologyr/templaterpackage/badge)](https://www.codefactor.io/repository/github/ecologyr/templaterpackage) -->
 <!-- badges: end -->

-The main objective of Bloomers package is to detect sharp changes in abundances for individual taxa in microbial communities.
+The main objective of “Bloomers” package is to detect sharp changes in abundances for individual taxa in microbial communities.
+A bloomer is defined as a taxa that has a fast and significant increase in a community compared to the rest of species.
+Examples are given for bacteria found in the Mediterranean season.

 ## Installation